What is cardio-oncology?

 - Monitor patients with potential cardiac issues undergoing chemo or radiation therapy

-- Understand cardiac issues during cancer therapy by research collaboration
+- Understand cardiac issues during cancer therapy

 - Remove cardiac disease as a barrier to effective cancer therapy